Note

 Access to this page requires authorization.
 You can try changing directories.

 Survey responses and other natural language feedback provide rich qualitative data, but analyzing them at scale is challenging.
-Traditional methods such as rule-based chunking and sentiment analysis often miss the nuances of language, such as figurative speech and implied meaning.
-Generative AI and Large Language Models (LLMs) change this dynamic by enabling large-scale, sophisticated interpretation of text.
-They can capture figurative language, implications, connotations, and creative expressions, leading to deeper insights and more consistent classification across large volumes of text.
+Traditional methods such as rule-based chunking and sentiment analysis often miss the nuances of language, like figurative speech and implied meaning.

 In this tutorial, you learn how to:

-- Set up a multi-label text classification system in Microsoft Fabric
+- Set up a multi-label text classification system in Microsoft Fabric.

-- Configure Azure OpenAI endpoints using SynapseML
+- Configure Azure OpenAI endpoints by using SynapseML.

-- Design effective prompts for text segmentation and sentiment analysis
+- Design effective prompts for text segmentation and sentiment analysis.

-- Orchestrate LLM interactions using Fabric Pipelines
+- Orchestrate LLM interactions by using Fabric pipelines.

 Prerequisites